 Sick leave and vacation credits do not accumulate during a leave of absence without pay.
-For information on continuation of existing benefit plans during a leave, go to www.bsu.edu/hrs, click Employee Resources.
+For information on continuation of existing benefit plans during a leave, see the benefits website: www.bsu.edu/payroll.

 4.2.1 Child Care Leave